DataDog/documentation/content/en/integrations/guide/source-code-integration.md

 Repositories from self-managed GitLab instances are not supported out-of-the-box by the source code integration.
 To enable this feature, <a href="/help">contact Support</a>.
 </div>

-To link telemetry with your source code, upload your repository metadata with the [`datadog-ci git-metadata upload`][2] command.
+To link telemetry with your source code, upload your repository metadata with the [`datadog-ci git-metadata upload`][2] command. datadog-ci `v2.10.0` or later is required.

 When you run `datadog-ci git-metadata upload` within a Git repository, Datadog receives the repository URL, the commit SHA of the current branch, and a list of tracked file paths.